- What is A Library?

 - Intuitive: It makes coding and understanding topics a breeze.

-- Lot of Interaction: There is a lot of interaction in it because it is widely utilised, hence there is a lot of open source contribution.
+- A lot of Interaction: There is a lot of interaction in it because it is widely utilised, hence there is a lot of open source contribution.

 The NumPy interface can be used to represent images, sound waves, and other binary raw streams as an N-dimensional array of real values for visualization.
 Numpy knowledge is required for full-stack developers to implement this library for machine learning.